ahamanowicz/METAL-Z/README.md

 # METAL-Z
 METAL-Z paper I code and essential files.
 Includes everything needed to reproduce the work in the paper (except for running the profile fits by Kirill)

+**Requirements:** numpy, matplotlib, astropy, scipy, math, uncertanities (any version of numpy should work)

 **DATA**

+METAL-Z results file (all results used in the paper) are in Box: /METALZ/DATA/METALZ-res_PF.fits.
+The curve of growth measurements, also in the Box, are in METALZ-results.fits
+In the same folder are D/G measurements for DLAs, which are used for the D/G-metallicity plot.

 Coadded spectra can be found in the Box-Folder: /METALZ/COADDS/ Spectral snippets are available in Box-Folder: /METALZ/METAL_Z_voigt